neutron-org/neutron-docs/docs/tutorials/first-contract.md

 # Deploy your first contract
 This guide will explore the basics of creating a simple cosmwasm contract.
+You can check out more detailed usage of wasmkit [here](https://wasmkit.arufaresearch.com/), for entry-level tutorials.

 ## Wasmkit